David1234567l/Alma-ML-Engineer-Take-Home-Exercise/README.md

 File Descriptions
-main.py: The main entry point of the FastAPI application models.py: Optional: Define data models (e.g., for a database) test.py: Optional test
-schemas.py: Optional: Define Pydantic models for request and response validation. utils.py: Utility functions, such as the functions to interact with the OpenAI API and to assess qualifications.
+main.py: The main entry point of the FastAPI application models.py: Optional Define data models (e.g., for a database) test.py: test schemas.py: Optional: Define Pydantic models for request and response validation. utils.py: Utility functions, such as the functions to interact with the OpenAI API and to assess qualifications.
 README.md: Instructions on how to set up and run the application.